k3s-io/docs/docs/security/hardening-guide.md

 For the above PSP to be effective, we need to create a ClusterRole and a ClusterRoleBinding.
 We also need to include a "system unrestricted policy" which is needed for system-level pods that require additional privileges, and an additional policy that allows sysctls necessary for servicelb to function properly.

-These can be combined with the PSP yaml above and NetworkPolicy yaml below into a single file and placed in the `/var/lib/rancher/k3s/server/manifests` directory.
-Below is an example of a `policy.yaml` file.
+Combining the configuration above with the [Network Policy](#networkpolicies) described in the next section, a single file can be placed in the `/var/lib/rancher/k3s/server/manifests` directory.
+Here is an example of a `policy.yaml` file.

 ```yaml
 apiVersion: policy/v1beta1